Student Candidate

-POSTGRADUATE PROGRAM / S2
+POSTGRADUATE PROGRAM /

-Scientific Concentration
+Courses Concentration

 The Masters Program in Politics and Governance at UGM currently offers five scientific concentrations, namely Indonesian Politics, Local Politics and Regional Autonomy, Election Governance, Natural Resources Management, and Human Rights and Democracy.